robotamer/robotamer.github.com/md/md2static/Features.md

 --------

  * Highlight code
  * Check git and only make and remake new and modified files
+ * Blog like index.html file that lists all the headlines in last modified order.

  __Any help is welcome__